dotnet/csharpstandard/standard/classes.md

 > *Example*: The following shows three different correct ways to refer to a constructed type created from `Inner`; the first two are equivalent:
 >
-> <!-- Example: {template:"standalone-lib", name:"NestedTypesInGenericClasses1", replaceEllipsis:true, expectedErrors:["CS0305"]} -->
+> <!-- Example: {template:"standalone-lib-without-using", name:"NestedTypesInGenericClasses1", replaceEllipsis:true, expectedErrors:["CS0305"]} -->
 > ```csharp
 > class Outer<T>
 > {